exadel-inc/CompreFace/README.md

  </a>
   <br>
   <i>CompreFace can be easily integrated into any system without prior machine learning skills.
 CompreFace provides REST API for face
-recognition, face verification, face detection, landmark detection, age, and gender recognition and is easily deployed with docker
+recognition, face verification, face detection, face mask detection, landmark detection, age, and gender recognition and is easily deployed with docker
      </i>
   <br>
 </p>